sdtemple/tweedieindex/README.md

 # Imports

 Use RStudio as an integrated development environment.
 You must install statmod, tweedie, insuranceData, and ggplot2 packages to run all the code.
+To access the LMIG Home Fire Perils data, visit https://www.kaggle.com/c/liberty-mutual-fire-peril.

 # Acknowledgments